 In preparation for my arrival into Venezuela, I had hastily headed to the nearest Colombian shopping mall and stocked up on coffee and powdered milk before crossing the border.

 I spent the next two days exploring the surrounding area with Estella who helped me gain a first-hand insight into what the heck is going on in Venezuela at the moment, socially, economically and politically.
-With my head spinning I took due note of the practical advice she offered on how to travel around the country safely.
+With my head spinning I took due note of the practical advice she offered on how to backpack around Venezuela safely.

 Venezuela was to prove the exception to the rule; wonderful, kind and unique hosts such as Esthela seemed to be drawn to Couchsurfing; to helping foreign explorers discover Venezuela attractions safely.
 Whilst in the country, I met many wonderful people but the nicest, most helpful and most outgoing were always Couchsurfers.
 Couchsurfing Venezuela was a highlight of my South America backpacking adventure…